atomisthq/docs/docs/authoring/payloads.md

-The different event types that trigger execution of a container skill make different information available to the skill via the file pointed to by the `ATOMIST_PAYLOAD` environment variable.
-The following sections detail the JSON object make available in the contents of the `ATOMIST_PAYLOAD` file for the different trigger event types.
+The different event types that trigger execution of a skill make different information available to the skill via the file pointed to by the `ATOMIST_PAYLOAD` environment variable.
+The following sections give examples of the JSON object make available in the contents of the `ATOMIST_PAYLOAD` file for the different trigger event types.

 ## GitHub > branch